ndronos/c-nomorph/Adamson-2011/README.md

 C is underappreciated as an application programming language.
 Granted, there's definitely a knack to writing C effectively, but it's not just the language.
 Actually, it's more the idioms of the various C libraries out there.
-OPENGL code is unlike Core Graphics/Quartz, just like open source libraries, some of which I still can't crack.
+OPENGL code is unlike Core Graphics/Quartz, just like OpenAL is unlike Core Audio.

+just like open source libraries, some of which I still can't crack.